Nanopublication/nanopub-js/nanopub-utils/README.md

   const np = await Nanopub.parse('ADD NP RDF')
   ```

-- Providing an already parsed **RDF/JS store**:
+- Provide an already parsed **RDF/JS store**:

   ```typescript
   import {Nanopub} from '@nanopub/utils' import {Parser, Store} from 'n3'

   const parser = new Parser()
   const store = new Store(parser.parse('ADD NP RDF'))

   const np = await Nanopub.parse(store)
   ```

-You can then easily reuse the object to access different part of the Nanopub:
+You can then easily reuse the object to work with the Nanopub:

 ```typescript
 // Get the Nanopub URI